-How long can you store slow cooker oatmeal in the refrigerator?
+How long can you store this oatmeal in the refrigerator?

 Some sites suggest storing oatmeal for up to 5 days in the refrigerator.
 I tend to store for only 3 days maximum.

-If you are storing this slow cooker oatmeal in the refrigerator, make sure it is in an airtight container.
-Also, don’t mix in any fresh milk (dairy or non-dairy) before refrigerating it.
+If you are storing this oatmeal in the refrigerator, make sure it is in an airtight container.
+Also, don't mix in any fresh milk (dairy or non-dairy) before refrigerating it.

 If you want oatmeal as grab and go breakfast options, you can portion it out into individual containers and store it that way too.

 When eating this slow cooker oatmeal as leftovers, we simply warm up the oatmeal in the microwave and add in a bit more milk.
 As with all leftover oatmeal, give it a good stir to make it creamy again.